 If you’re someone who prefers darker roasts, then Park Avenue Coffee is one of the best places you can go in St Louis.
 They’re best known for their Italian roast, which is super dark, bold, full-flavored, and delicious.
-They’ve perfected the art of a long roasting process, and their dark roasts lack a lot of the bitterness we’ve come to expect from beans that have hit second crack.
+They’ve perfected the art of a long roasting process, and their dark roasts lack a lot of the bitterness we’ve come to expect from beans that have hit the second crack.
 “Decadent” was the word we used to describe their coffee.

 They do have a pretty extensive menu that spans lots of origins, roast profiles, and flavor profiles, so even if you prefer lighter roasts, you’re still in for a treat.
 Speaking of treats, they also serve fresh baked goods that complement their coffee selections wonderfully.

-Their staff is amiable, and they grind and brew your coffee to-order right in front of you.
+Their staff is amiable, and they grind and brew your coffee right in front of you.
 The experience in this smaller space is lovely, and we highly recommend checking them out if ever you’re in or near downtown St Louis.